podtato-head/podtato-head/delivery/charts/README.md

 ## Installing the Chart

 The chart is currently available via Git in a local directory.
-To install the chart first checkout the source code, open a terminal, and move to the delivery sub-directory.
-Then run
+To install the chart first checkout the source code, open a terminal, and move to the delivery/charts sub-directory.
+Then run:

 ```
 helm install hs podtatoserver